 There has been some uncertainty over which NMVOCs originate from different manure types and which from other sources, such as animal breath.
 However, less than 20 volatile compounds in total were measured in significant amounts from manures but at different concentrations or ratios in the headspace according to whether the manure was from pigs, cattle or poultry (Trabue et al., 2010; Ni et al., 2012; US EPA, 2012).
 NMVOCs collected from the headspace of manure may be affected by the nature of the adsorbent used and the means of desorption into the selected separation/detection system.
 Zahn et al. (1997) also recognised that some non-polar hydrocarbons are emitted from pig slurry lagoons.
 Their comprehensive study demonstrated that fluxes of NMVOCs from deep basin or pit manure storage systems were 500- to 5 700-times greater than those from biogenic sources.
 Both Parker et al. (2010) and Zahn et al. (1997) recognised that the NMVOCs identified by either small-scale laboratory studies or under conditions more representative of commercial farms did not necessarily represent the compounds produced in the field or their rates of emission.
 In addition, several VOCs were identified as originating from ruminant breath (Elliott-Martin et al., 1997; Hobbs et al., 2004; Spinhirne et al., 2003, 2004; Cai et al., 2006a).
 Emissions of NMVOCs are not a large source and are seen as a dysfunction of the rumen (Moss et al. 2000).
 Some NMVOCs, e.g. acetone, may be emitted by cattle if they are suffering from, for example, ketosis.
 Emissions of volatile fatty acids (VFAs), a form of NMVOCs not associated with proteins, and phenols appear to remain constant in manure stores over time (Patni et al., 1985).
+The formation of these compounds is associated with microbial degradation pathways, including fermentation, proteolysis, and lipid metabolism, occurring in both the rumen and manure storage systems (EMEP/EEA, 2019).
 More than 200 NMVOCs derived from livestock feeding operations have been identified (Montes et al., 2010).
 Similar to other compounds, the emission of NMVOCs is dependent on the temperature and ventilation rate within buildings housing livestock (Parker et al., 2010, 2012).

 Although more than 500 volatile compounds originating from cattle, pigs and poultry have been identified (Ni et al., 2012), there is considerable uncertainty concerning the organic precursors in each manure type, from which the NMVOCs originate.
 Emissions include alcohols, aldehydes, acids, sulphides and phenols and, in the case of pig slurry, indoles.
 Some of the major compounds are listed in Table A1.1.
 Dimethyl sulphide (DMS) has been identified as originating from ruminant breath.
 Table A1.2 gives the percentage distribution of the most common NMVOCs found in the NAEM study, which includes NMVOC measurements from 16 different animal production units (US EPA, 2012).
+Recent European atmospheric chemistry reviews have highlighted the importance of NMVOCs from agriculture as precursors to ground-level ozone and secondary organic aerosol (SOA) formation (Ferrarese at al., 2024).
+These processes have implications for air quality, climate forcing, and human health, thereby increasing the importance of accurately quantifying emissions from livestock systems.

 Table A1.1 Sources and processes of NMVOC formation